sendyhalim/dignity/readme.md

 * [Sequelize](https://github.com/sequelize/sequelize)

 ## Important
-For ORM: `sequelize`, you need to define class method in your model definition for:
+For ORM: `sequelize`, you need to define `classMethods` in your model definition for:
-* `Role::getPermissionModel` for Role model in here's an example
+* `Role::getPermissionModel` for Role model, here's an example

   ```js
   var Role = sequelize.define('roles', {
   		id: Sequelize.INTEGER,